Lotta Dempsey: Early life and education

-Lotta Caldwell Dempsey was born on 12 January 1905, in Edmonton, North-Western Territory (now Alberta) Canada, to Eveline Louise "Eva" (née Hering) and Alexander C. "Alex" Dempsey.
+Lotta Caldwell Dempsey was born on 12 January 1905, in Edmonton, North-West Territories (now Alberta) Canada, to Eveline Louise "Eva" (née Hering) and Alexander C. "Alex" Dempsey.
 She had a younger brother, Ardis, who died as an infant; afterwards, her cousin, Phil Damon Dempsey came to live with the family and was raised as Lotta's brother.
 Her father was the owner of the Bon Ton Store, an upscale grocery with an ice-cream parlour in front of his fruit stand.
 Her mother was a homemaker, who spent time knitting and sewing clothes and bed covers for her family.
 The store eventually grew into a full grocery and Lotta worked with her father assisting customers, washing fruits and vegetables, stocking shelves, and sometimes making deliveries.

-Dempsey attended MacKay Avenue Public School and then enrolled at Victoria High School, where she played basketball.
+Dempsey attended McKay Avenue Public School and then enrolled at Victoria High School, where she played basketball.
 Her height and her name resulted in bullying from her peers, who poked fun at her tallness by distorting her name into "a lotta Dempsey".
 In later life, she preferred to be called Lotie by friends.
 From a young age, she wanted to be a journalist, but her father insisted that she should study to become a teacher because it was more respectable.
 After graduating from high school, she earned a first-class teaching certificate from the Edmonton Normal School, studying with Donalda Dickie.
 When she graduated in April 1923, she worked for eight weeks in a one-room school house called Four Corners Rural School, close to Ferintosh, Alberta.
-Deciding she was not compatible with teaching, she ended her employment and in May married the accountant Sid Richardson.
+Deciding she was not compatible with teaching, she ended her employment and in May married accountant Sid Richardson.
 The marriage lasted six months and ended when the prospect of a newspaper job was presented.